 Projected Results by End of Compact

-The Malawi Compact aims to achieve the results below by the end of the compact in September 2018:
+The Malawi Compact aims to achieve the following results below by the end of the compact in September 2018:

 - An enabling environment for future expansion created by strengthening sector institutions and enhancing regulation and governance of the power sector, to include: rebuilding ESCOM into a financially sustainable, gender equitable and operationally well-managed utility; and developing a regulatory environment that enables public and private investment in power infrastructure, particularly in new generation;

 - Increasing the throughput capacity and stability of the national electricity grid through investments in infrastructure, including investment by the government in new generation, improving the availability, reliability, and quality of the power supply;

 - Costly power disruptions reduced by ensuring the sustainability and increased efficiency of Malawi’s hydropower generation along the Shire River basin.